WFBE: Flint Board of Education

-In 1997, The Flint Board of Education was in a serious budget shortfall.
+In 1997, the Flint Board of Education was in a serious budget shortfall.
 It could no longer afford to maintain the station and the board members decided the schools could use the money from a sale.

 Liggett, Rainbow and Citadel ownership

 Though many listeners were upset about the sale of this public outlet, 95.1 was sold to Liggett Communications of Lansing, Michigan.
 Even though it was a non-commercial radio station, WFBE operated on a commercial frequency.
 After the sale was finalized, Liggett moved the studios to Miller Road.

-WFBE was later purchased by Rainbow Radio but it didn't keep the station long.
+WFBE was later purchased by Rainbow Radio but it did not keep the station long.
 Citadel Broadcasting purchased B95 from Rainbow Radio in February 2000.
 The transmitting tower was originally located on Flint Board of Education property, first on the Oak Grove Campus, then Flint Central High School.
 The station vacated the high school when new transmitting facilities became operational in 2010 at the co-owned transmitting facilities of WTRX.
 The old broadcast tower was taken down on October of that year.